top of page

 Tonja Čuić is croatian pianist and fortepianist, currently living in Karlsruhe, Germany.

-As a soloist or in different chamber music ensambles, she gave concerts in Croatia, Slovenia, Austria, Serbia, Hungary, France, Italy, Portugal, Spain, Germany, Sweden and Finland.
+As a soloist and chamber musician, Tonja has performed extensively throughout Europe, with concerts in Croatia, Slovenia, Austria, Serbia, Hungary, France, Italy, Portugal, Spain, Germany, Sweden, and Finland.

-As a soloist with orchestra, she played with different chamber music orchestras under the baton of maestro Tomislav Fačini, Orest Shourgot, Filip Šljivac, Howard Arman and her own - conducting from forte piano.
+She has appeared as a soloist with chamber orchestras under the direction of Tomislav Fačini, Orest Shourgot, Filip Šljivac, and Howard Arman, and has also led performances conducting from the fortepiano, combining instrumental performance with artistic direction.

 bottom of page